-These flourless chocolate chip pumpkin muffins are made with oats and naturally sweetened!
+These gluten-free pumpkin muffins are made with oats and naturally sweetened!
 They’re my new favorite baked good for fall, and you’d never know they’re gluten-free.

-I’ve baked 5 (five!) different batches of flourless pumpkin muffins in the past three weeks.
+I’ve baked 5 (five!) different batches of oat flour pumpkin muffins in the past three weeks.
 So, at this point, I’ve tried a LOT of muffins.
 And so have most of my friends here in Winston-Salem– they’re my always enthusiastic, very honest taste-testers!

 As I’ve gradually begun baking more with almond flour and oat flour and using sweeteners like honey, coconut sugar, and maple syrup, I decided I wanted to develop the perfect naturally-sweetened, gluten-free pumpkin muffin recipe.
 (I shared my favorite recipe for whole-wheat pumpkin bread a couple of years ago, which I also still love.)

-I started out by trying a couple of gluten-free pumpkin muffin recipes and combined what I liked about each one to create the perfect flourless pumpkin chocolate chip muffins.
+I started out by trying a couple of gluten-free pumpkin muffin recipes and combined what I liked about each one to create the perfect flourless pumpkin muffins.